hancyfancy/CwRetailProductManagementSolution/README.md

 5. Show history of updates sql statements via audit.products table for a particular product id
 6. Check if mocked test cases need to be ammended
 7. Write another frontend using react typescript
-8. Move internal list of products to product service
+8. Move internal list of products to product service [Done]
 9. Change product id to string instead of long for better security